motorcycle destinations

 End: Evanston

-A loop shared by both Wyoming and Utah, you start out by traversing curvy mountain roads that can rise up to at least 12,000 feet until you get close to the town of Hilliard.
+A loop shared by both Wyoming and Utah, you start by traversing curvy mountain roads that can rise to at least 12,000 feet until you get close to the town of Hilliard.
 As you approach the state border, the road will begin to even out as you find yourself on farmland.

 Upon entering Utah, the landscape will transition to mountainous deserts lined with reddish rock formations and sage brushes.
 Mirror Lake is located within the Uinta Mountains and is a popular spot for fishing and camping.
 Take a rod out onto the water and you might just catch a rainbow trout.